haskell-distributed/distributed-process/tutorials/ch-tutorial4.md

   | NoReply (ProcessAction s)
 {% endhighlight %}

-There are also various utility function in the API to construct a `ProcessAction` and we will make use of `noReply_` here, which constructs `NoReply` for us and presets the `ProcessAction` to `ProcessContinue`, which goes back to receiving messages without further action.
-We already have a function over the right input domain which evaluates to a new state so we end up with:
+There are also various utility functions in the API to construct a `ProcessAction` and we make use of `noReply_` here, which constructs `NoReply` for us and presets the `ProcessAction` to `ProcessContinue`, which goes back to receiving messages from clients.
+We already have a function over our input domain, which evaluates to a new state, so we end up with:

 {% highlight haskell %}
 storeTask :: Serializable a